 - Continue answering questions as the tree progresses through each regulatory branch.

-This is a reference-based tool — not AI-powered.
+This is a reference-based decision tool, not an AI classification tool.
 The accuracy of the determination depends entirely on the accuracy of your answers.
 Read each question carefully before responding.

 This tool helps determine whether an item falls under ITAR (International Traffic in Arms Regulations — administered by the State Department's DDTC) or EAR (Export Administration Regulations — administered by BIS).
 This jurisdiction question is the first and most critical step in any export control analysis.